kbmajeed/nigeria_covid19/README.md

 you can follow this repository by clicking the watch button as well.

 ### [5] Acknowledgement
-  We would like to thank the Abdulmajeeds for their support and special thanks to Aishat Adeniyi for the time and consideration.
+  We would like to thank the Abdulmajeeds for their support and consideration.
   Appreciation goes to the enitre Uniosun management team for their encouragement.